Jharkhand govt inks pact with TGESPL for India's 'first' hydrogen fuel project | Headlines

 - India

-The Jharkhand government on Friday inked a pact with TCPL Green Energy Solutions Private Ltd (TGESPL), a joint venture between Tata Motors and Cummins Inc, USA to set up the country's ''first'' hydrogen fuel project in Jamshedpur at an estimated cost of over Rs 350 crore, officials said.

-The agreement was signed between the state government and TCPL Green Energy Solutions here in the presence of Chief Minister Hemant Soren, for setting up the project, which would entail an investment of Rs 354.28 crore.
+The Jharkhand government on Friday paved the way for the country's ''first'' hydrogen fuel project, inking a pact with TCPL Green Energy Solutions Private Ltd (TCPL GES) to set up an over Rs 350-crore facility at Jamshedpur.
+The agreement was signed in the presence of Chief Minister Hemant Soren, who termed the occasion as "momentous".

+TCPL GES is a joint venture between Tata Motors and Cummins Inc, USA.

-The capacity of the proposed unit will be over 4,000 hydrogen IC engine/fuel agnostic engine and more than 10,000 battery system.
+The capacity of the proposed unit, which would entail an investment of Rs 354.28 crore, will be over 4,000 hydrogen IC engine/fuel agnostic engine and more than 10,000 battery system.

+Soren said this is the first hydrogen fuel project of the country, and hydrogen engines built in Jharkhand would be sent across India.

+''Climate change is a matter of concern, and to mitigate environmental concerns, this will act as a milestone,'' he said.

 There are several advantages of hydrogen fuel, as it is available in abundance and does not emit harmful substances, the officials added.